tomfuller/Bank_tech_test/README.md

 A short tech test to be completed in a couple of hours.
 The following requirements were given:

 You should be able to interact with the your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+(You don't need to implement a command line interface that takes input from STDIN.)\n
-Deposits, withdrawal.
+Deposits, withdrawal.\n
-Account statement (date, amount, balance) printing.
-Data can be kept in memory (it doesn't need to be stored to a database or anything).
+Account statement (date, amount, balance) printing.\n Data can be kept in memory (it doesn't need to be stored to a database or anything).

 #### My approach